 - Quality build, which allows it to eliminate distracting vibration

-- Some users found that they become uncomfortable on the head after long hours of wearing them
+- Some users found that they became uncomfortable on the head after prolonged wear

 Looking for the best wireless headphones, then you should check out the JVC Foldable Deep Bass On-Ear Bluetooth Wireless Headphones.
 This powerful headset can stream audio from a compatible device within a 10 m range.
-The lightweight, powerful low frequencies, and most importantly a bass boost function, all give a high audio experience.
+The lightweight product, offers powerful low frequencies and most importantly a bass boost function, all of which contribute to a high audio experience.

 - The flat foldable design allows for portability

 - The built-in rechargeable battery allows for a 17-hour uninterrupted listening

 - The wireless feature allows you to listen to your favourite tunes whenever and wherever